-The North County Model Railroad Society is located at:
+Welcome to the North County Model Railroad Society website.

 We hope to see you there in the future and we now have the whole layout working.

 Please look at the pictures below to see some of the interesting activities that are going on.

 We have about 50 enthusiastic members with many different skills.
 If you are considering building your own layout being a member is a good way to learn all the skills required.
 Membership costs $25 a month.

 The layout is controlled using either IOS or Android cell phones and our Wifi via JMRI.
 To operate on the layout one needs to have either WiThrottle on an IOS devise ( iPhone or iPad ) or Enginedriver on an Androide devise.
 Please email firstname.lastname@example.org for more information.